 - A dialog box will appear right next to the selected text.
 Use the drop-down option to activate a private comment option from the available options:

-All comments, both Private and Public will be visible for the users with needed access in the right-hand sidebar of the opened document.
+All comments, both private and Public will be visible to the users with needed access in the right-hand sidebar of the opened document.

-You will be able to filter active and resolved comments for a complete overview.
+You can filter active and resolved comments for a complete overview.

 All remaining comments without a specific label and icon underneath their body are the Public ones.

 Can I create comments on a mobile device?

 We currently do not support the creation of comments on mobile devices.

 What can accounts without access to private comments see?